thephpleague/oauth2-server/README.md

 Bugs and feature request are tracked on [GitHub](https://github.com/thephpleague/oauth2-server/issues)

+## Security

+If you discover any security related issues, please email hello@alexbilbie.com instead of using the issue tracker.

 ## License

 This package is released under the MIT License.
 See the bundled [LICENSE](https://github.com/thephpleague/oauth2-server/blob/master/LICENSE) file for details.